Gabriella439/nixos-in-production/manuscript/BigPicture.md

   This server will play a role analogous to a container engine or virtual machine hypervisor in other software architectures, except that we won't necessarily be using virtual machines or containers: many things will run natively on the host as NixOS services.
 Of course, you can also use this machine to run a container engine or hypervisor in addition to running things natively on the host.

 Moreover, you will either need a cloud platform (e.g. [AWS](https://aws.amazon.com/)) or data center for hosting these machines.
-In this book we'll only cover hosting infrastructure on AWS.
+In this book we'll primarily focus on hosting infrastructure on AWS.

 These are not the only components you will need to build out your product, but these should be the only components necessary to support DevOps workflows, including continuous integration and continuous deployment.

-{blurb, class:information}
+{blurb, class:warning}
 A "utility" server should **not** be part of your continuous integration or continuous deployment pipeline.
 You should think of such a server as a "junk drawer" for stuff that does not belong in CI/CD.
 {/blurb}